Baron-Huang/ERNet/README.md

 Lisha Pang, Peng He*, Yue Han, Hao Cui, Peng Feng, Chi Zhang*, Sukun Tian, Pan Huang*

-Ours manuscript is in peer review, and we will completely open our code and dataset after the peer review.
+Ours manuscript is in the peer review, and we will completely open our code and dataset after the peer review.

 # Introduction